holehan/termux-extras/content/_index.md

 ### Add extras repository to Termux

-Access the repo by adding a file named e.g. `holehan.list` to `$PREFIX/etc/apt/sources.list.d` containing the single line `deb https://termux.holehan.org/ termux extras`.
+Access the repo by adding a file named `holehan.list` to `$PREFIX/etc/apt/sources.list.d` containing the single line `deb https://termux.holehan.org/ termux extras`.
 Then import the GPG key the repository was signed with.
 Just follow the steps below:

 ```bash